LeeHounshell/Android-Wear-Weather-WatchFace/README.md

 ##License

 Analog Fancy Weather WatchFace app Copyright 2016 Lee Hounshell.
+This watchface app was built for my private use and may not be sold.

 Sunshine app Copyright 2015 The Android Open Source Project, Inc.